frenck/spook/documentation/areas.md

 {term}`Areas <area>` in {term}`Home Assistant` is a logical grouping of {term}`devices <device>` and {term}`entities <entity>` that are meant to match the areas (or rooms) in the physical world: your home.

-Spook provides {term}`services <service>` that allows you to manage and {term}`automate <automation>` the areas in Home Assisatant programatically.
+Spook provides {term}`services <service>` that allows you to manage and {term}`automate <automation>` the areas in Home Assistant programatically.
 Great for creating "dynamic" areas, or for creating areas on the fly.

 ```{figure} ./images/areas/example.png
 :alt: Screenshot of the developer service tools, listing the new services to manage areas.